joelcarter-dev/art-site/README.md

 - Implements SSR react Paypal for orders
 - Has a commission and order form
 - Crosslinks Archive items that are also Store items and vice versa
+- It's built with Gatsby.
+The entire site is a dynamically generated static site.
+The site that arrives in the browser as as fast as a site can get
+- Google analytics
+- Automatic sitemap and robot.text file generation on build
+-
 ## Things to Improve

 - SEO image previews for each page that does not cost performance on site build